 Access to Medical Records

-The practice is registered and complies with the Data Protection Act 1998.
-Any request for access to notes by a patient, patient’s representative or outside body will be dealt with in accordance with the Act.
+The practice is registered and complies with the Data Protection Act 2018.
+Any request for access to notes by a patient, patient’s representative or outside body will be dealt with in accordance to the Act.

 Your GP and the team of health professionals caring for you keep records about your health and any treatment or care you receive from the NHS.
 This information will either be written down (manual records), or be held on computer (electronic records).
 These records are then used to guide and manage the care you receive.